 - stiffness of the joint

-Risks for anesthesia include reaction to medication including difficulty breathing, rash, or itching.
+Risks for anesthesia include reaction to medication such as difficulty breathing, rash, or itching.
 Risks for surgery in general include bleeding and infection.

 You may need treatment after the surgery to minimize scar tissue.
 Too much scar tissue can make it difficult to move the damaged tendon.